void

 drabovna.jpg

-Drábovna is mentioned when Švejk tells the story about Korporal Fiala from Drábovna by Turnov who had his throat slit by his own soldiers.
+Drábovna is mentioned when Švejk tells the story about Korporal Fiala from Drábovna near Turnov, who had his throat cut by his fellow soldiers.

 Background

-Drábovna presumably refers to a rock formation by Malá Skála between Jablonec and Turnov.
+Drábovna presumably refers to a rock formation near Malá Skála between Jablonec and Turnov.

-It is not a populated place and nor was it inhabited before World War I either.
+Today, it is not a populated place, nor was it inhabited before World War I.

 Military

-In accordance with the recruitment districts infantrymen from Drábovna were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Drábovna were usually assigned to Infanterieregiment Nr.
 94 (Turnau) or k.k.
 Landwehrinfanterieregiment Nr.
-10 (JungbuzlU).
+10 (Jungbunzlau).

 Quote(s) from the novel